lambomoon/lambomooncoin/Readme.md

 - This is a meme coin.
 It is not meant to be taken seriously.
 - It is being created as-to the current state of the Crypto Market.
 All these kids coming in and putting their money behind shitcoins hoping they moon within the next month so they can buy a Lambo.
-- It doesn't have a main purpose or real tech behind it and probably will never have either.
+- The only real purpose behind this coin/token is the fact it features a "charity vault".
 - However, the community controls its fate.
-- If it does go viral and makes an impact: it will at least support various charities.
-See 'Charity Vault' below for more information.
+So anything is possible, the above does not mean it wont be valuable ever.

 ### Charity Vault